LinhGo Labs

 }

-• โœ… Equality by Value: Two Money objects with same amount/currency are equal
+• Two Money objects with same value are equal (value equality, not reference)

 // src/DotNetCleanArchitecture.Application/UseCases/Products/Commands/CreateProductCommand.cs